RamlyBurger/AskQL_Latest/README.md

 - **Exportable Reports:** Export your dashboards and reports to PDF, PNG, or CSV.

 ### 🎯 Database Features

-#### 🔒 Security & Access Control
-- Role-based access control (RBAC)
-- Row-level security policies
-- Audit logging and tracking
-- Encryption at rest and in transit

 #### 🚀 Performance Optimization
 - Query performance monitoring